 Scent has the power to evoke, and even create strong memories.
 It’s why when you ride Soarin’ at Disneyworld, you can smell flowers when flying through India.
 And while I didn’t go so far as to create an olfactory experience for my wedding guests, I did my best to create one for myself.
-I wore a specific fragrance during all major wedding planning events and on my wedding day, hoping that that perfume would forever remind me of the happy memories any time I wear it for years to come.
+I wore a specific fragrance during all major wedding planning events and on my wedding day, hoping that the perfume would forever remind me of the happy memories any time I wear it for years to come.

 My first scent memory: I was probably older than most who will answer this question.
 But I remember my sister and her husband taking me to see The Prince of Egypt in theaters, and smelling her Bath and Bodyworks Gardenia scent throughout the movie.
 I generally am not a huge fan of florals, but I have a weakness for white florals when my mood is right.

 Happiness smells like: Hard to not be happy when I’m smelling Oud Wood or Sidi bel Abbès!
 Baking bread and pain au chocolat do it for me too.
-My sweet grandfather would bring me pain au chocolat every day when I’d go visit my grandparents in France during the summers.
+My sweet grandfather would bring me pain au chocolat every day when I’d go visit my grandparents in France during the summer.

 Regret smells like: Acqua di Gio by Armani.
 I’m sure we all have “regrets” that wore this circa high school.